+Anti-Plagiarism (Honesty) Pledge:

-Anti-Plagiarism (Honesty) Pled ge: I promise to write my own though nts and words at all times.
-I will properly paraphrase or use direct quotations when citing other people's words.I will not plagiarize (copy) other people's words or ideas wit hout giving credit to them in a citation.
+I promise to write my own thoughts and words at all times.
+I will properly paraphrase or use direct quotations when citing other people's words.
+I will not plagiarize (copy) other people's words or ideas without giving credit to them in a citation.

 I agree.

-My signature Date Your success in this class depends on y our attending all the classes, participating attentively y and asking a lot of question when you don't understand.
-Pleas se email me when you need help.
-Welcome to the cl lass and happy writing! ©
+My signature Date

+Your success in this class depends on your attending all the classes, participating attentively and asking a lot of questions when you don't understand.
+Please email me when you need help.
+Welcome to the class and happy writing! \bigcirc